soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 6-04 Mobile food vending units: pre-permit construction and equipment requirements for all classes of mobile food vending units.* ::

-Mobile food vending units must be constructed and equipped so that they may be maintained and operated in a clean and sanitary manner, in accordance with all applicable law, so as to protect foods from contamination by dust, dirt and toxic and other substances, and the public from risk of injury, and must be equipped in accordance with the requirements set forth in Table 1 in § 6-05 of this Chapter.
+Mobile food vending units must be constructed and equipped so that they may be maintained and operated in a clean and sanitary manner, in accordance with all applicable law, so as to protect foods from contamination by dust, dirt and toxic and other substances, and the public from risk of injury, and must be equipped in accordance with the requirements set forth in Table 1 in 24 RCNY § 6-05.
 Units and equipment must be manufactured from easily cleanable, durable, hard, smooth, non-porous, non-absorbent, non-reactive and non-toxic materials.
 All equipment must be fastened securely to the mobile food vending unit.
 No mobile food vending unit or truck may be used as a dwelling, or for sleeping or other residential purposes for any period of time.

 (a) Food contact surfaces.
-Food contact surfaces, as defined in Health Code § 81.03(p) or successor provision, shall be constructed of easily cleanable, non-toxic commercial food grade materials; kept free of cracks, chips, holes, pits and sharp edges; and maintained in a clean and sanitary condition.
+Food contact surfaces, as defined in 24 RCNY Health Code § 81.03(p) or successor provision, shall be constructed of easily cleanable, non-toxic commercial food grade materials; kept free of cracks, chips, holes, pits and sharp edges; and maintained in a clean and sanitary condition.
 Upon request of the Department, a permittee shall provide proof acceptable to the Department that a material used in construction or equipping of a mobile food unit is certified as food grade.

    (1) Lubricants.
 Equipment for processing foods that contain bearings and gears maintained and operated with non-food grade lubricants must be designed and constructed so that lubricants can not leak, drip, or contaminate food or food contact surfaces.